 Safety

-Original Mauser 1898 Safety, when in the vertical or leftward position, locks the firing pin rearward, irrespective of triggers and sears.
+Original Mauser 1898 "Flag" Safety fitted to the cocking-piece that screws onto the rear of a Mauser bolt.
+When in the vertical or rightward position, it locks the firing pin rearward, irrespective of triggers and sears.

-Safety tab on the upper tang of a double rifle, merely locks the triggers.
+Top tang safety button on a double rifle, merely locks the triggers.

 A built-in safety intercepting sear on a sidelock action.
 In the above photo of the inside of a Holland & Holland back-action lock, the intercepting sear is the long bar, hinged around a screw near the lower right and extending upwards to the left where it presents a notch, ready to intercept the hammer if it should be inadvertently knocked out of its primary sear and begin to fall.
 Only with an actual pull of the trigger are both trigger-arms lifted simultaneously, allowing the hammer to fall through its full stroke.